-The locavore movement has infiltrated the classic celebratory champagne toast realm with the introduction of Saratoga Sparkling Co., a new brand of sparkling wine from Galway Rock Vineyard and Winery.
+The locavore movement has infiltrated the celebratory champagne toast tradition with the introduction of Saratoga Sparkling Co., a new brand of sparkling wine from Galway Rock Vineyard and Winery.

-Taylor, a Latham native, has a background in biology, working in turns as a laboratory technician and at an indoor saltwater fishery, but always grew bored with each job.
-Winemaking was a hobbyist effort at first, stemming from drinking champagne with a group of friends on Thursday nights and moving on to making wine at home.
-(She and Ryan gave 300 bottles of her homespun vino to guests at their wedding.)
-The role of a winemaker, she says, evolves and changes with time, and those shifts were enough to keep her enthusiasm and interests piqued.
+Taylor, a Latham native, has a background in biology, working in turns as a laboratory technician and at an indoor saltwater fishery, but she always grew bored with those jobs.
+Winemaking was a hobbyist effort at first, stemming from drinking champagne with a group of friends on Thursday nights and moving into winemaking at home.
+(She and Ryan gave 300 bottles of her homebrewed vino to guests at their wedding.)
+The role of a winemaker, she said, evolves and changes with time, and those shifts were enough to keep her enthusiasm and interests piqued.

-Taylor models her winemaking after the Garagistes group of winemakers in the Bordeaux region of France, who reneged on the conventions of the classic wine institution.
-Eventually, this movement migrated to California, finding success is small-scale winemaking that focuses on style and flavor more than tradition.
+Taylor models her winemaking on the Garagistes group of winemakers in the Bordeaux region of France, who reneged on the conventions of the classic wine institution.
+Eventually, this movement migrated to California, finding success in small-scale winemaking that focuses on style and flavor more than tradition.

-“I love sparkling wine and we wanted to develop a separate brand because we see it as a separate product,” says Taylor.
+“I love sparkling wine, and we wanted to develop a separate brand because we see it as a separate product,” Taylor said.

-Currently, Galway Rock produces three sparkling varieties under the Saratoga Sparkling Co. name: Rose (a pink bubbly), Blanc (a sweet, Moscato-derived blend) and Blanc de Blanc (a dry, brut-style sparkling wine akin to classic champagnes), which hits markets in time for the December holidays.
+Currently, Galway Rock produces three sparkling varieties under the Saratoga Sparkling Co. name: Rose (a pink bubbly), Blanc (a sweet, Moscato-derived blend) and Blanc de Blanc (a dry, brut-style sparkling wine akin to classic champagnes), which is in markets now for the holidays.

 Marketing the sparkling wine is as complicated as making it.
-With no tasting room, the foot traffic of wine tourism makes bottle sales from the winery difficult.
-Most sales come from local farmers markets, wholesale accounts with about 50 wine shops, and website purchases, but staying true to the identity of small winemaker (Taylor says the designation of small winery means producing less than 50,000 cases a year.
+With no tasting room, wine tourism alone makes bottle sales from the winery difficult.
+Most sales come from local farmers markets, wholesale accounts with about 50 wine shops and website purchases, but staying true to the identity of small winemaker (Taylor says the designation of small winery means producing less than 50,000 cases a year.
 She makes 1,500.) while pushing new products onto a crowded market is onerous.